Looking for a fresh pick?

 Bill.com is PCI DSS compliant and uses encryption, intrusion detection, and firewalls.
 Physical security measures include 24/7/365 guards and video surveillance with controlled entrances that admit authorized personnel only.
 The company also uses redundant servers and stores multiple data back-ups in two secure facilities.
 For more information, contact Bill.com.

-As just an invoicing solution, Bill.com misses the mark.
-Compared to other invoicing software programs, Bill.com offers poor invoice designs and limited customizations, and the software lacks estimates, time tracking project management completely.
-The lack of a true items list is also a downside.
+Compared to other invoicing software solutions on the market, Bill.com falls a bit short.
+The lack of invoice customizations — as well as no estimates, time tracking, items lists, and project management — means this software isn’t going to be a good fit for just any business.
 Because of this, we do not recommend that you use Bill.com solely as an invoicing tool.
 That said, if you need accounts payable software, we highly recommend Bill.com.
 The software is also ideal if you want a combined accounts payable and accounts receivables solution that integrates directly with your accounting software.

 Bill.com succeeds at automating the bill-paying process, providing users an electronic audit trail, eliminating the clutter and worry that comes with mailing checks, and more.
 The bill approval feature is well developed and the integrations with accounting software are a huge plus.
 The recent redesign makes the software much easier to use and brought Bill.com’s UI into the modern era.
 Customer support could stand improvement and I miss the cash flow forecasting tool, but the pros definitely outweigh the cons where managing payments is concerned.